PowerSheetco/rss-reader-upwork/README.md

 * Easy way to start and stop the reader - even by voice
 * Get notified when interesting jobs are closed - finally a useful feature
 * All fields separated - use search/filters/sort by any field available in the feed
-* 100 jobs per page - 30 by default on Upwork
 * EXCLUSIVE access to jobs that appeared on the website later and even on other pages (this happens)
 * Up to 13 feeds concurrently checked with 1 minute interval on a free Google account
 * Recieve up to a 100 email notifications per day on a free Google account